-Welcome to the Trainer Academy NASM CPT exam prep guide.
+Welcome to our Trainer Academy NASM CPT Practice Test.

-This guide covers the most essential facts, figures, and frequently asked questions regarding the NASM CPT exam and NASM training.
+We will be covering the most essential facts, figures, and frequently asked questions regarding the NASM CPT exam prep as well as with NASM training.

 We’re going to kick things off with a short but sweet NASM practice test designed to challenge you on what we’ve identified as the most difficult questions in the exam.

-NASM CPT’s curriculum is divided into 6 distinct domains.
+The National Academy of Sports Medicine, or the NASM, divides the Certified Personal Trainer curriculum is into 6 distinct domains.
 These domains tackle different aspects of activity a typical fitness practitioner would undertake.

 After that, we’ll go in-depth into each domain, peeling the hood back so you can gain a proper understanding of NASM study focal points.